Port of Bridgwater: Establishment

-In 1348 the port was formally recognised in an Act of Parliament, covering 80 mi of the Somerset coast line, from the Devon border to the mouth of the River Axe.
-This allowed locally collected taxes via the established Customs House to be invested back into port development, with substantial stone quays built from 1424 onwards, on both sides of the river and located both up and downstream of the Town Bridge.
+In 1348 the port was formally recognised in an act of Parliament, covering 80 mi of the Somerset coast line, from the Devon border to the mouth of the River Axe.
+This allowed locally collected taxes via the established custom house to be invested back into port development, with substantial stone quays built from 1424 onwards, on both sides of the river and located both up and downstream of the Town Bridge.
 Facilities included a dry dock and launching slips, meaning that during its entire operation the port has also built some 167 ships; the last one being the Irene launched in 1907.

 The development of the port allowed the local cloth trade to expand, with over 100 cloth sheets exported each year from 1402 onwards, until the trade reached its peak in 1506, by which time it had become a statutory port.
 The average number of cloths exported per year during this period was in excess of 200.
 This expanded further in the 16th century, with most going to: Bilbao, San Sebastián, Fuenterrabia and Andalusia in Spain; Bayonne and Bordeaux in France; and half to the Irish ports of Cork, Dublin, Galway, Kinsale, Limerick, Rosses Point and Sligo, Wexford, Waterford and Youghal.
 By the latter half of the Middle Ages, Ireland also was the destination of over half of the beans and grain exported from Bridgwater.

-By the 1590s imports had been erratic and depressed, with most of the ports trade going to (wool; cloth; agricultural products; food (Cheddar cheese); Cider), and from sister regional ports of: Bristol (glass); Cardiff (coal); Carmarthen (wood, metheglin); Dartmouth; Dorchester; Exmouth; Lydney (coal, salt); Melcombe Regis and Tenby.
+By the 1590s imports had been erratic and depressed, with most of the ports trade going to (wool; cloth; agricultural products; food (cheddar cheese); cider), and from sister regional ports of: Bristol (glass); Cardiff (coal); Carmarthen (wood, metheglin); Dartmouth; Dorchester; Exmouth; Lydney (coal, salt); Melcombe Regis and Tenby.
 However, after this period export licenses were issued again in 1600s for trade to Ireland, France (salt and lime from La Rochelle), Spain, and Portugal, which doubled the traffic tonnage.
 By the 1670s Bridgwater registered vessels were running triangle-based routes, allowing them to operate directly in both French-Irish and English-Dutch trade routes.

 By the 1700s, the local fleet consisted of 33 vessels totalling 1000 tonne, and employing 171 men.
 At the start of the century, import/export accounted for a third of total shipped tonnage, but stood at two thirds by the end.
 Exports remained focused around wheat, which was shipped locally to Bristol and around the West Country by coasters, and exported mainly to Madeira and Newfoundland, but with trade also to Gallipoli, Gibraltar, Virginia, and the West Indies.
 Return cargoes varied greatly, but were mostly made up of coal, culm, local food and wine, and a large trade in illegally imported spirit-based alcohol.